jrg94/CSE5544/assignment01/README.md

 7. Manual Building

 In total, I spent about a day and a half getting all this together.
-After all, the CMake build and the Visual Studio build both take about a half an hour.
+After all, the CMake build and the Visual Studio build both take over an hour.
 And, if you're like me, you don't have Visual Studio or CMake, so downloading and installing those tools takes some time.

 In addition, the directions include some implicit instructions on how to run CMake and Visual Studio, so I had to spend some time learning the ropes there as well.

+After fighting with all that, I had to install Conda to install the Python VTK package.
+I'm not sure if there's an easier way to do all this, but there are certainly no tutorials to help.

-Fun Fact: In the time it took me to write this section, the Visual Studio build was only 25% complete.
+*Fun Fact*: In the time it took me to write this section, the Visual Studio build was only 25% complete.

 ### D3